antmartinez47/TimeMixer-TFM/search_space.md

 dropout = truncated_norm(min=0.05, max=0.15, mean=0.1, std=0.025)
 ```

-The choice of the normal distribution centered over the default value is because the default value represent a good starting point, and
-uniform distribution could lead to suboptimal effects or even no effects (values closer to 0 will have the same probability than
-other values, but if sampled dropout will be negigible).
-The truncation of the distribution contributes to the efficiency of the tunning process, where values that may produce non informative evaluations are omitted.
+The normal distribution centered around the default value is chosen because the default value represents a strong starting point.
+A uniform distribution, on the other hand, could lead to suboptimal or even ineffective outcomes (since values closer to 0 would have the same probability as other values, making dropout negligible if sampled).
+Truncating the distribution improves the efficiency of the tuning process by omitting values that could result in non-informative evaluations.